Community-led development "The Apache Way"

 Posting login names and passwords.

-Posting IP addresses and/or URLs not intended for public use
+Posting IP addresses, machine names and/or URLs not intended for public use.

 Note: Editing the archives is an extremely rare event.
-Most requests are denied.
-Please read the above policy and make sure that you qualify for an exception.
+We deny most requests.
+Please read the above policy and make sure that you qualify for an exception before proceeding.

 A detailed justification, clearly indicating the requisite sense of urgency.